What Are Usage Rights?

 Photojournalism: Photojournalists capture images for newspapers, news websites, and magazines to accompany news stories.
 These photos provide visual context and enhance the storytelling aspect of news articles.

-Editorial Portraits: Portraits used in editorial publications like magazines or blogs to illustrate articles or interviews are considered editorial portraits.
+Editorial Portraits: Portraits used in editorial publications, such as magazines or blogs, to illustrate articles or interviews are considered editorial portraits.
 They serve to connect readers with the subject or story.

 Event Photography: (Productions Behind the scenes, Business team celebrations, etc.): Capture moments at various events, including performances, shows, and workshops.
 These images can be used in editorial publications to document the event.